ReactiveMongo/reactivemongo-site/releases/0.1x/documentation/tutorial/connect-database.md

 Do not get confused here: a `MongoConnection` is a _logical_ connection, not a physical one (not a network channel); It's actually a _connection pool_.
 By default, a `MongoConnection` creates 10 _physical_ network channels to each node; It can be tuned this by setting the `rm.nbChannelsPerNode` options (see the [connection options](#connection-options]).

-**Why are `MongoDriver` and `MongoConnection` distinct?**
+**Why are `AsyncDriver` and `MongoConnection` distinct?**

-They manage two different things. `MongoDriver` holds the actor system, and `MongoConnection` the references to the actors.
+They manage two different things. `AsyncDriver` holds the actor system, and `MongoConnection` the references to the actors.
 This is useful because it enables to work with many different single nodes or replica sets.
-Thus, your application can communicate with different replica sets or single nodes, with only one `MongoDriver` instance.
+Thus, your application can communicate with different replica sets or single nodes, with only one `AsyncDriver` instance.

 **Creation Costs:**

-`MongoDriver` and `MongoConnection` involve creation costs:
+`AsyncDriver` and `MongoConnection` involve creation costs:

 - the driver creates a new [`actor system`](http://akka.io/),
 - and the connection, will connect to the servers (creating network channels).